 A rillette is similar to a pate, most commonly made from salted pork that is finely chopped and cooked in fat, then made into a paste.
 Salmon rillette is popular as well.

-Rillettes de Canard du Perigord (Duck Rillettes made according to the Perigord tradition of SW France)
+The Rougie Duck Rillettes du Perigord products, available on Amazon, are made according to the Perigord tradition of SW France.

 If you so desire, you can of course find a good recipe and make your own at home.
 However, the object here is to keep things simple.